MauriceNino/react-form-ctl/README.md

 ## Validators

-There are a number of Validators already included, which are the following:
+There are a number of Validators already included:

 - required
+- requiredTrue
 - minLength
 - maxLength
+- min
+- max
+- pattern
+- regex (=> alias for pattern)

 You can also implement your own validators and pass them to the Validators array: